This article contains spoilers for Shuffle! and School Days.

 A slice to the neck silences Sekai.

 And for good measure, Kotonoha saws Sekai open, just to check if someone had been accusing her precious Makoto of things he didn’t do.

 Of course, Makoto can do no wrong.
 He didn’t cheat on her, not on purpose at least.
-And he certainly didn’t get anyone pregnant.
+He didn’t get anyone pregnant.
 He hasn’t even left her.
 He’s still right there, in the bag.
 And now the two of them can spend as much time as they want on her family’s yacht.

 Kotonoha didn’t want to kill Sekai.
 Sekai was her friend.
-Sekai was the one who set Kotonoha up with Makoto.
-But she tried to ruin their relationship.
+But she tried to ruin Kotonoha and Makoto’s relationship.
 She tried to steal Makoto.
 She lied to everyone about being pregnant by him.
 If it wasn’t for her, Makoto and Kotonoha could be happy together.
 It was all Sekai’s fault.
 She had to be killed.
 It was the only way Kotonoha could make sure she could live happily ever after with Makoto.

 A yandere girl is crazy about you, but she’s also crazy about you.
 That’s the appeal.

 Kept assured that the one she loves also loves her and is happy with her, she doesn’t even need to resort to stalking him or killing her rivals.
-She doesn’t want to be weird, creepy, and violent, but she won’t hesitate to if it means keeping the one she loves.
+She doesn’t want to be weird, creepy, and violent, but she will if it means keeping the one she loves.